juji/recipience/README.md

 connectToLogService(recipience.pipe)
 ```

 A pipe can be used anytime.
-A Consumer can have an async process before they decided to receive data from pipe.
+A Receiver can have an async process before they decided to receive data from pipe.
 In that case, they will receive all data coming into the pipe, from the start.
 Example:
 ```js
 const startReceiveData = async () => {
   for await (const data of recipience.stream)